-SP Jain’s Advance Project Management and Strategic Leadership (APMSL) is taught across 6 months in a blended learning format that comprises online and offline classes delivered by the SP Jain faculty panel and senior professionals from the field of Management.
+SP Jain’s Advanced Project Management and Strategic Leadership (APMSL) program is taught across six months in an online learning format and delivered by the SP Jain faculty panel and senior professionals from the field of management.
 This ensures that the program culminates in academic input infused with SP Jain's faculty excellence and the industry’s business relevance, thereby providing the participants with a remarkable learning experience.
 The course is designed meticulously for working professionals, focusing mainly on real-life case studies and faculty-prepared caselets.
 The course curriculum includes simulations on Project Planning and Monitoring using tools such as MS Project and Project Plan 365.

 The curriculum will not only cover all project management knowledge areas based on the PMI® A Guide to the Project Management Body of Knowledge (PMBOK® Guide) - Latest Edition, Project Management Institute, Inc., 2017; but will also cover the fundamentals of Agile Project Management relevant to industries today.